numbats/learnr/chapters/chapter3.md

 -   State what you want to achieve and what are the expected behaviours.

 -   Provide a copy of your error messages.
-This has to be excat words of your error messages.
+This has to be exact words of your error messages.

 -   Use a brief but descriptive summary of your problem as the title of